capactio/capact/docs/investigation/multi-cluster/README.md

 - needs to be installed on target cluster
 - Last update was in.. **TBD**
 - It takes CPU + MEMORY **TBD**
 - It's easy to schedule pod in **all** registered target clusters if you specify only `multicluster.admiralty.io/elect: ""` without `nodeSelector`.
-In our case it can be problematic.
+In our case, it can be problematic.
 - Manifests in Helm chart don't have specified the CPU and memory requests and limits.
 This can be easily solved.
 - Uses old Kubernetes manifest versions, which generates such warnings:
   - `policy/v1beta1 PodDisruptionBudget is deprecated in v1.21+, unavailable in v1.25+; use policy/v1 PodDisruptionBudget`